jobweek/CurveArray/README.md

   1. Let's create a primitive plane and unfold it randomly in space.
   ![Plane](/documentation_resources/1.png)
-  2. We then have to separate the selected edges and create a separate object from them.
+  2. We then have to detach the selected edges and create a separate object from them.
   ![Edges](/documentation_resources/2.png)
   3. Only now will we be able to call the 'Convert' operator.
 Let's have a look at the result:
   ![Curve](/documentation_resources/3.png)